Applications, which involve both the writer and their advisor(s), are due in two stages:

 What the InfoReady Application asks of the writer

-- Their first name, last name, UMN x500, home department(s), and college that houses the department(s); the writer's commitment to participating in all 11 days of the retreat (Mondays through Thursdays, May 15 through June 1 [no session on Monday, May 29, Memorial Day]); information about the writer's DDF or IDF status; their advisor's name and email (for automatic endorsement request), and two longer texts:
+• Their first name, last name, UMN internet ID, home department(s), and college that houses the department(s); the writer's commitment to participating in all 11 days of the retreat (Mondays through Thursdays, May 13 through 30 [no session on Monday, May 27, Memorial Day]); information about the writer's DDF or IDF status; their advisor's name and email (for automatic endorsement request), and two longer texts:

 What the automatically-generated endorsement form asks of the advisor

-- Their first name, last name, and UMN x500; the writer's UMN x500; and a "yes" or "no" endorsement.
+• Their first name, last name, and UMN internet ID; the writer's UMN internet ID; and a "yes" or "no" endorsement.
+"Yes" endorsements also require that the advisor affirm the writer's completion of prelims and (if required) departmental approval of their dissertation prospectus.
 Advisors must complete this form themselves; we will not accept submissions from writers on behalf of/at the behest of their advisors.

 Neither advisors nor writers will see each other’s responses.
 Writers may contact Katie at kslevin@umn.edu to ask whether a submission is complete, but she will not initiate communications about completeness with writers, and she will not share application status information with advisors.